BolvicBolvicovic/bluebeam/README.md

 ```

 If you want to use the google spreadsheet feature, add your google credentials file as googlecredentials.json from the root at ./goserv/app/startup/
+Furthermore, you will need to create a OAuth2.0 client and an API key in your google cloud account for your project and add the clientId and the key to the settigns template.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>